subhk/Frontal_Stability/README.md

-BiGlobal stability analysis of an oceanic front
+BiGlobal stability analysis of an oceanic front!

+Code details are coimng soon!